-Disabled Students Allowances (DSA) is available from your funding body.
+Disabled Students Allowances (DSA) may be available from your funding body to support your studies.
 Depending on your eligibility, funding can cover such things as study skills tuition, note taking etc.

 DSA is non-means tested and is available alongside any other funding you may receive.
 For more information about DSAs, visit the Student Finance website.